Solar Photovoltaic Assessment with Large Language Model: Simulation Results and Analysis

 Notably, existing open-source models, such as Vision Transformer (ViT), Inception-v3, and other large pre-trained architectures, face significant challenges when applied to domain-specific tasks like solar panel detection.
 For example, ViT-Base-16, pre-trained on ImageNet-21k, is optimized for general object recognition and lacks exposure to domain-specific objects such as solar panels.
 As a result, these models fail to produce meaningful results in solar panel detection tasks without extensive fine-tuning and domain adaptation, which require considerable computational resources and specialized datasets.
 This limitation renders them impractical for organizations or researchers with limited access to these resources.

 Unlike the traditional pre-trained vision model, the PVAL can adapt to solar panel detection directly by leveraging contextual understanding and task-specific prompts.
 We use a green background to mark the values where prompted PVAL can achieve the same or better performance compared to the fine-tuned PVAL.
 Notably, prompted PVAL achieves competitive average accuracy and F1-scores in regions such as Osage Beach, MO, and Harlem, NY, without requiring fine-tuning or additional training.
 A concise comparison can be seen in Figure \ref{fig:US_map}.
 These findings underscore its potential as a cost-effective and efficient solution for organizations seeking robust performance in solar panel detection without incurring the high costs associated with data collection, annotation, and model fine-tuning.

+{ While fine-tuned PVAL achieves superior overall performance, a slight reduction in precision is observed for the solar category in Harlem, NY, compared to prompted PVAL (Table~\ref{tab:results_gpt}).
+This can be explained by the urban context of Harlem, where dense rooftop layouts and shadowed conditions increase the likelihood of false positives.
+The fine-tuned model prioritizes higher recall under such conditions, ensuring that true solar installations are less likely to be overlooked, albeit at the expense of marginally reduced precision. }